0xAX/linux-insides/Initialization/linux-initialization-10.md

                 return;
 ```

 As I wrote above we will not dive into details about [VFS](http://en.wikipedia.org/wiki/Virtual_file_system) and different filesystems in this chapter, but will see it in the chapter about the `VFS`.
 After we've registered a new filesystem in our system, we call the `proc_self_init` function from the [fs/proc/self.c](https://github.com/torvalds/linux/blob/master/fs/proc/self.c) and this function allocates `inode` number for the `self` (`/proc/self` directory refers to the process accessing the `/proc` filesystem).
 The next step after the `proc_self_init` is `proc_setup_thread_self` which setups the `/proc/thread-self` directory which contains information about current thread.
-After this we create `/proc/self/mounts` symllink which will contains mount points with the call of the
+After this we create `/proc/self/mounts` symlink which will contains mount points with the call of the

 ```C
 proc_symlink("mounts", NULL, "self/mounts");